Characterising and bounding the set of quantum behaviours in contextuality scenarios: Applications

+\end{widetext} where {$H_{\text{min}}$ is the min-entropy and} $S^\textit{rac}_E$ is {Eve's success probability in the same \textit{porac} task that Alice and Bob perform.} In Eq.~\eqref{eq:Hminbound}, the second equality is assuming an optimal guessing strategy for Eve, and the inequality follows from the concavity of the logarithm.

-where $I(A:B)$ is the mutual information of $A$ and $B$, $H(B|A)$ is the conditional Shannon entropy, and these quantities are computed from the bipartite marginal distributions.
-Note that $H(E|A) \ge H_{\text{min}}(E|A) = -\log S_E$, where $S_E$ is the guessing probability of Eve.
-In order to bound $H(B|A)$, we assume that independently of the settings $x$ and $y$, Bob's output is $b = x_y$ with probability $S_B$ and $b \neq x_y$ with probability $1 - S_B$ (this holds in the case of the optimal quantum success probability, or assuming a noisy scenario with uniform noise, e.g.~employing the noisy states $\tilde{\rho}_x = \eta \rho_x + (1-\eta) \frac{\mathbb{I}}{d}$, where $\rho_x$ are the optimal states and $d$ is the dimension).
-Under these assumptions, $H(B|A) = -h(S_B)$, where $h$ is the binary entropy, and we obtain a bound on the key rate in terms of the success probabilities of Eve and Bob:
+The term $H(A|B)$ can always be computed from the observed behaviour, which Alice and Bob are able to estimate in the protocol. {However, the monogamy relations derived in the previous section suggest that it might be advantageous to express $H(A|B)$ in terms of Bob's success probability, which potentially allows us to bound Eve's success.
+In order to be able to express $H(A|B)$ in terms of Bob's success probability,} we assume that independently of the settings $x$ and $y$, Bob's output is $b = x_y$ with probability $S^\textit{rac}_B$ and $b \neq x_y$ with probability $1 - S^\textit{rac}_B$ (this holds in the case of the optimal quantum success probability, or when one assumes a noisy scenario with uniform noise, e.g.~employing the noisy states $\tilde{\rho}_x = \eta \rho_x + (1-\eta) \frac{\mathbb{I}}{d}$, where $\rho_x$ are the optimal states and $d$ is the dimension).
+Under these assumptions, $H(A|B) = h(S^\textit{rac}_B)$, where $h$ is the binary entropy, and we obtain a bound on the key rate in terms of the success probabilities of Eve and Bob,